windisch/BinomialEdgeIdeals/README.md

-# PBEI
+# BEI
+Macaulay2 package for computations with

+* binomial edge ideals,
-Macaulay2 package for parity binomial edge ideals of graphs
+* parity binomial edge ideals,

+and their permanental versions over arbitrary fields.